AUDITION GUIDE

 All dancers should arrive at least 30 minutes before their audition time to check in.
 Dancers should register for the audition time slot corresponding with the age they are on the audition date.

-**Please note that dancers will be dismissed as needed throughout this time slot.
-An early dismissal does NOT indicate a dancer has been "cut", there are many different roles and configurations for the casting team to consider throughout the day.
+**Please note that dancers will be dismissed as needed throughout the day.
+An early dismissal does NOT indicate a dancer has been "cut", there are many different roles and configurations for the casting team to consider.
 All Dancers should arrive with pointe shoes (if applicable), ballet slippers and character shoes if they already have them.

 Not sure which audition(s) to attend?
 Contact joshua.mcwhortor@westchesterballet.org